Independent Senior Living with Support

 Independent Living homes at Sutton Manor in Hampshire

 Orchard Thatch: Eight award-winning thatched cottages in a horseshoe-shaped development.

-East Wing & The Crows Nest: Beautiful balcony apartments in a wing of the Manor.
+East Wing: A beautiful balcony apartment in a wing of the Manor.

 The Bothy Mews: Twelve character apartments in a converted herringbone brick and timber stable yard.

 Garden Court: Four spacious apartments built on the site of Lord J Arthur Rank's former sunken garden.

 New Court: Eight apartments enjoying beautiful views across the estate, a few with access into the Manor directly.

 The Water Tower: A unique residence in the eastern corner of the estate.

 Forest & Tamar Cottages: Larger stand-alone residences with private road access, conservatories and gardens.

 Independent living homes at Amesbury Abbey in Wiltshire